Radote/Smack/README.md

 With personal testing, OpenAI, Anthropic and Google's LLM's performed well.
 Unfortunately, Mistral's LLM did not yet have broad enough knowledge for this task.

 I'd recommend choosing based on:

 1. Price
 2. Whether you can pay (OpenAI requires credit cards, for example)

+#### What about privacy?

+Excellent point.
+This really depends on what you're comfortable with.
+Many of the big model providers have a 30-day retention policy (for API calls), but afterwards get rid of it.